robotopia-x/robotopia/README.md

 On the computers open Chrome and head over to https://robotopia-x.github.io.
 Here the kids first will play through the tutorials.
 While they are learning the basic concepts, you and your friends meanwhile help them understand these concepts.
+At the time of reaching the end of the tutorials, you can open the presenter on the mentioned projector.
+Head over to http://robotopia-x.github.io/#presenter and enter a name for your room.
+(That's the room name the kids have to enter later)
 > Note: We had the impression, that 1 supervisor can handle ~5 kids.

 **2. Building a basic competitive program**